 “Let me see,” she said, reaching out for the book.
 “The foreign city is a beautiful maze we navigate in the search of hidden gems,” she read out loud.
 “That’s what the first sentence says.”

-“Thanks,” I said as she handed me the book back.
+“Thanks,” I said as she handed the book back to me.
 I reached for a pen and scribbled the translation at the top of the page.
 That should help me get started with deciphering the remaining text.

 “You’re welcome!”
-She downed in one gulp the espresso the waiter had put in front of her, put a few coins on the table, stood up and walked into the square, disappearing into the crowd.
+She downed in one gulp the espresso the waiter had put in front of her, put a few coins on the table, stood up and disappeared into the crowd at the busy square.